Henry Cisneros: Mayoral terms

-The national visibility Cisneros gained as mayor of San Antonio led to President Ronald Reagan appointing him in 1983 to the Bipartisan Commission on Central America, chaired by Henry Kissinger.
-In 1984, Democratic presidential nominee Walter Mondale tapped Cisneros as a finalist for the vice presidential nomination, which eventually went to U.S. Rep. Geraldine Ferraro.
-Cisneros was selected to give the highly visible "Platform Presentation" at the Democratic National Convention in San Francisco on July 17, 1984.
-His viability as a national leader was confirmed in 1985 when Cisneros was elected president of the National League of Cities.
+In 1983, President Ronald Reagan appointed Cisneros to the Bipartisan Commission on Central America, chaired by Henry Kissinger.
+In 1984, Democratic presidential nominee Walter Mondale selected Cisneros as a finalist for the vice presidential nomination.
+Cisneros gave a "Platform Presentation" at the Democratic National Convention in San Francisco on July 17, 1984.
+The next year, he was elected president of the National League of Cities.

 In 1986, City & State magazine selected him as the "Outstanding Mayor" in the nation.
-A scholarly study of America's mayors, The American Mayor, ranked Cisneros as one of the 15 best mayors in the nation in a period that spanned the 20th century.
-He was consistently touted as senatorial and/or gubernatorial material throughout his tenure as mayor, and was identified positively by both conservatives and liberals.
-In Señor Alcalde ("Mr. Mayor"), John Gillies wrote: "He tried to avoid a political label, such as Democrat or Republican, because he wanted to consider the needs of all of San Antonio's groupings....
-He formed a bridge between conservatives and liberals..."
+A scholarly study of America's mayors, The American Mayor, ranked Cisneros among the 15 best mayors in the nation during the 20th century.

-In 1987, Cisneros announced he would not seek a fifth two-year term as mayor and would leave public life after completing his current term as mayor.
-Several factors contributed to his decision.
-The same year, his son, John Paul Anthony, named for the pope, was born with congenital asplenia syndrome; instead of the normal four chambers, the heart functioned as if it had only two.
-As a result, the blood that cycled through the baby's system was poorly oxygenated and threatened to flood his lungs as the heart grew.
-The condition also meant the child was born without a spleen and was 50 times more likely to contract a fatal infectious disease.
-Cisneros desired to devote more time with his ailing son, whose doctors had given roughly six years to live and whose life would be filled with major surgeries.
-When John Paul reached his sixth birthday in 1993, Cisneros told Sophfronia Scott Gregory in Time magazine of his son's ongoing fight for life: "Nothing in my life has prepared me for this."
+In 1987, Cisneros announced he would not seek a fifth two-year term as mayor and would leave public life after completing his current term.
+The same year, his son, John Paul Anthony, was born with congenital asplenia syndrome.
+Cisneros decided to devote more time to his son, whose doctors had given roughly six years to live.

-Cisneros was one of the lowest paid major city mayors in the country, with a $4,500-per-year stipend, and had supplemented his income by speaking fees and teaching urban affairs and government at Trinity University in the Department of Urban Studies.
-Facing huge medical bills, along with two daughters rapidly approaching college age, Cisneros also hoped to make more money in private industry.
+Cisneros was one of the lowest-paid major-city mayors in the country, with a $4,500-per-year stipend, and had supplemented his income with speaking fees and teaching urban affairs and government at Trinity University in the Department of Urban Studies.